Page contents

 Roast Turkey with all the Trimmings

 A beautifully prepared Christmas dinner with all the trimmings is a work of art that the whole family can enjoy and appreciate.
 Imagine a golden turkey with parsnips, potatoes, cauliflower florets, and Brussels sprouts, all doused in gravy; does Christmas get any better than that?
 Well, with the tight bottle of wine accompanying this tasty dish, it does.
 For this traditional Christmas meal, we recommend a Zinfandel or a Chardonnay.
-For those who enjoy red wines with more body and spice, a Zinfandel, like the Boneshaker Zinfandel 2020, can be a great choice.
+For those who enjoy red wines with more body and spice, a Zinfandel, like the Boneshaker Zinfandel 2021 can be a great choice.
 It pairs nicely with the flavors of roast turkey and can handle the various seasonings used in the trimmings.
-For white wine lovers, we recommend a Chardonnay with moderate oak aging and balanced acidity, like the Quilt Chardonnay 2022, from California.
-It complements the richness of the turkey and the creaminess of dishes like mashed potatoes and gravy.
+For white wine lovers, we suggest the Mayacamas Chardonnay 2020, a beautifully structured Californian wine with notes of green apple, pear, acacia blossom and marzipan.
+Aged in neutral oak, it brings a creamy texture balanced by fresh acidity—perfect for cutting through the richness of the turkey and complementing indulgent sides like mashed potatoes and gravy.

 Roast Goose